psotou/rickandmorty/README.md

-# Rick and Morty Challange
+# Rick and Morty API

 ### Generals

-Personal approach to solve the Rick and Morty challenge.
-It provides the code and an executable for thouse who aren't really into Go (although you totally should, the language is awesome).
+This project works both as a kind of SDK to consume the Rick And Morty API and as a standalone executable for thouse who aren't really into Go (although you totally should, the language is awesome).
 So if you aren't a gopher, go clone this repo

 ```bash
 git clone https://github.com/psotou/rickandmortyapi.git